Hbrauveres/IT15_Training/README.md

-# IT15_Training_Csharp
+# IT15_Training
-IT Academy 15 - C# training course activities
+IT Academy 15 - Training course activities